hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 - Soft rules that can adapt to circumstances.
 #### Not authoritarian
 #Paramore_2012

+The following examples reflects the bakufu and daimyo's position of
 #### Oda and Ieyasu's leadership policies
 #### Confucian precepts of benevolent rule
 #Cambridge